-23 The foregoing in order to facilitate communication between the parties and to be able to assertively collaborate in cases of non-supply and solve them efficiently.
+The foregoing in order to facilitate communication between the parties and to be able to assertively collaborate in cases of non-supply and solve them efficiently.

-is not to address the health catastrophe, but rather to adhere to Republican austerity, where part of its impact is on the pockets of millions of Mexicans.
+The previously mentioned shortage of medicines is only one of the current health system's problems.
+More resources are also required to mitigate system failures.
+The Expenditure Budget of the Federation 2021 considers only 1.85% more than what is allocated to the 2020 budget.
+The government's priority is not to address the health catastrophe, but rather to adhere to Republican austerity, where part of its impact is on the pockets of millions of Mexicans.